RyanCharlesNeu/LiveLine/README.md

 ### Current & Temperature

-The current sensor was verified functional, confirmed accurate within a 10% margin in testing against a hot pot load monitored on a watt meter.
+The current sensor was verified functional and confirmed accurate within a 10% margin of error in testing against a hot pot load monitored on a watt meter.
 The temperature sensor was validated in the same test, showing a measurable rise in line temperature that tracked with the increase in current draw.

 <img src="assets/Screenshot%202026-08-06%20231237.png" width="100%" />